 The benefit of this method is that you’ll have concrete data to rely on rather than hypotheticals.
 For greater accuracy, be sure to consider any changes in your company’s strategy that could conceivably make your forecasted period different from the historical one.

 COVID-19 is a classic example of a black swan event that would have made historical analysis challenging in 2020.
-Check out this article for some insights into how resource management was affected by such a monumental event.

 You’d likely want to employ additional forecasting techniques in such a scenario.